-On 8th May 2018, following the publication in the New Statesman magazine of an article by Jolyon Maugham QC, I wrote a short blogpost about the findings of a major jury research project conducted by a psychologist, Dr Dominic Willmott.
+On 8th May 2018, following the publication in the New Statesman magazine of an article by Jolyon Maugham QC, I wrote a short blogpost about the findings of a major jury research project in 2016/7 that was conducted by a psychologist, Dr Dominic Willmott.
 Never done before, the study examined scientifically the extent to which juries trying rape cases are affected by internal prejudices.
-You can read my blogpost below.
-Now, for the first time, immediately following my blogpost you will find a link to an abstract of the full report.
+This blogpost has now been updated and amplified by an article that I wrote for the Law Society Gazette on 21st December 2018.

-Research before the Huddersfield Project
+C: Research before the Huddersfield Project

 Previously, the role of inherent bias emerging from individual juror characteristics and psychological constructs themselves was less well documented.
 Such inherent biases included in the main the extent to which individuals held inaccurate and negative assumptions surrounding the crime of rape widely known as ‘rape myth acceptance’.

 Finkel (1995) found that there were two types of “law” when it comes to jury deliberations: first there is the “black letter law” enacted by legislators; secondly there is the “law” that “reflects what ordinary people think is just and fair.
 It is embedded in the intuitive notions jurors bring with them .. when judging both a defendant and the law.
 It is what ordinary people think the law ought to be”.

 Groscrup and Tallon (2006) summarise it in this way: “the two concepts come into conflict when jurors are asked to base their decisions on black letter law as against what they themselves understand as fair and just”.